Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

 \subsection{Mesh Parameterization with Symmetric Dirichlet Energy}

-Our second application minimizes face-based distortion in mesh parameterization.
+This application minimizes face-based distortion in mesh parameterization.
 The goal is to assign each 3D vertex a 2D coordinate (UV map) such that the mapping is as distortion-free as possible---critical for tasks like texture mapping, remeshing, and geometric modeling.
-We use the (area-scaled) symmetric Dirichlet energy~\cite{Smith:2015:BPW} which penalizes both stretching and shrinking of each triangle uniformly.
-Given a triangle mesh $\mathcal{M} = (\mathcal{V}, \mathcal{T})$ and a 2D map $x \in \mathbb{R}^{2|\mathcal{V}|}$, the objective is:
+We use the (area-scaled) symmetric Dirichlet energy~\cite{Smith:2015:BPW, Schreiner:2004:ISM}, which penalizes both stretching and shrinking of each triangle uniformly.
+Given a triangle mesh $\mathcal{M} = (\mathcal{V}, \mathcal{T})$ and an initial 2D map $x \in \mathbb{R}^{2|\mathcal{V}|}$, the objective is: